SonarSource/sonarlint-intellij/README.md

 How to install
 --------------

-You can install SonarLint from the [JetBrains Plugin Repository](https://plugins.jetbrains.com/plugin/7973-sonarlint), directly available in the IDE preferences.
+You can install SonarQube for IntelliJ from the [JetBrains Plugin Repository](https://plugins.jetbrains.com/plugin/7973-sonarlint), directly available in the IDE preferences.

 Full up-to-date details are available on the [Requirements](https://docs.sonarsource.com/sonarlint/intellij/getting-started/requirements/) and [Installation](https://docs.sonarsource.com/sonarlint/intellij/getting-started/installation/) pages.

 Questions and Feedback?
 --------------------------

-For SonarLint support questions ("How do I?", "I got this error, why?", ...), please first read the [FAQ](https://community.sonarsource.com/t/frequently-asked-questions/7204) to learn how to get your logs, and then head to the [SonarSource forum](https://community.sonarsource.com/c/help/sl).
+For SonarQube for IntelliJ support questions ("How do I?", "I got this error, why?", ...), please first read the [FAQ](https://community.sonarsource.com/t/frequently-asked-questions/7204) to learn how to get your logs, and then head to the [Sonar forum](https://community.sonarsource.com/c/help/sl).
 Before creating a new topic, please check if your question has already been answered because there is a chance that someone has already had the same issue.

 Be aware that this forum is a community, and the standard pleasantries are expected (_Hello, Thank you, I appreciate the reply, etc._).
 If you don't get an answer to your thread, you should sit on your hands for at least three days before bumping it.
 Operators are not standing by, but the Teams and Community Managers know that your questions are important. :-)